Arctic Easter Parade

 Today, you start the adventure with a guided town walk in Ilulissat.
 Here you will get to know the town, and the guide will point out the places that you can later explore on your own.

-Cultural-historical Town Walk (optional)
+Cultural-historical Town Walk (add-on)

 Our guided town walk is a good way to hear about Ilulissat and Greenland’s history because the guide gives you an overview of the area’s history and culture.
 We also walk past the local museum, housed in the building where our world-famous polar explorer Knud Rasmussen grew up.
 In addition, we experience the bustling harbor, the old, beautiful wooden buildings of the colonial era, and the almost 250-year-old Church of Zion.
 And then, of course, we also have to pass Kalaaliaraq, the local meat and fish market!